skjolber/3d-bin-container-packing/README.md

 # Packager customizations

 ## Obstacles within containers
-Make the packager account for non-rectangular packaging space, i.e. pillars or other obstacles within containers, by providing the container initial free space (i.e. points).
+Make the packager account for non-rectangular packaging space, i.e. pillars or other obstacles within the container loading area.

 ## Packager controls
 The packagers (excluding brute force) can be extended to handle specialized needs via various `control` (plugins) types.